 Courses for which the grade of "D" was assigned may not be counted toward a degree program.
+(Please note D grades are no longer granted on the graduate level).
 A maximum of two courses with the grade of "C" may be counted toward a degree program.
 However, some programs accept no grades of "C"; see specific program.

 Grades and Grade-Points (Graduate)